 For all my careful planning and studying and trying to do things well, I couldn’t have prepared for how things would actually go these last several years—not even a little bit.
-Pursuing dreams is one of those things that sounds good in theory, but when reality hits, too many dreams vaporize.
+Pursuing goals is one of those things that sounds good in theory, but when reality hits, too many goals vaporize.

 People naturally like practical things, predictable things, but life is neither of those.
 Your best “plan A” might have worked in any other set of circumstances…except the circumstances you’re in.
-Sometimes the dreams God weaves into your heart will be a “not now.”
+Sometimes the ideas God weaves into your heart will be a “not now.”
 Sometimes they’re a surrendering of our own agenda.
 Sometimes our offering can become an idol, and God will give us opportunities to practice choosing Him over and over.
-Whatever the dreams are that God’s placed in your heart, Hebrews 11:6 tells us that it’s impossible to please God without faith.
+Whatever you think that maybe God’s placed in your heart, Hebrews 11:6 tells us that it’s impossible to please God without faith.

 The calling over our lives might all be different and have different paths of getting there, but how many people do you know who are living out what they believe to be God’s heart for their life?
 I don’t mean comfort; I mean God’s desire for their time on earth.